 Missouri was opportunistic early on, with big defensive plays by linebacker Nathan Gray of Liberty and defensive end Jake Fisher of Smithville.

 Gray recovered a Kansas fumble at the 45-yard line of the Sunflower State.
 Missouri capitalized.
 Jonas Bennett of Odessa scored six plays later on a 3-yard touchdown run.
 Gaven Frizzell of Kearney kicked the extra point to make it 7-0 with 8:16 left in the first quarter.

-Defensive lineman Cade Hampton and linebacker Brian Boyd, both of Smithville, made key tackles on Kansas’ opening drive.
+Kearney defensive lineman Cade Hampton and Smithville linebacker Brian Boyd, made key tackles on Kansas’ opening drive.
 The Missouri defense bent in the first quarter but it did not break.